FoxOfFire/IsoCardWar/CONTRIBUTING.md

 ### Getting started

-After cloning the repositiory, and setting it as your working directory, navigate to the `master` branch with:
+After cloning the repository, and setting it as your working directory, navigate to the `master` branch with:

 ```bash
 git switch master